 We had dinner downtown at Hub Streat, which I talk about below.
 There was music on the corner and people strolling along the sidewalks.
 It felt like a true downtown.
-The Plano Station for the DART rail line runs right through downtown, making it easy to come visit for the day.
+The Plano Station for the DART rail line runs right through downtown, making it easy to come to visit for the day.

 The Shops at Willow Bend

 The Shops at Willow Bend is a large indoor mall with more than 125 stores and restaurants.
 The Crayola Experience is located in Willow Bend.
 Shops are mostly well-known national and international brands.
 There is a broad range of offerings, from H&M and Skechers to Neiman Marcus, Bose, Brooks Brothers, and Louis Vuitton.
 There are a variety of entertainment events both inside and in the outdoor courtyards.